 Deputy Chief Medical Officer

-Dr. Parker has been acting as the Deputy Chief Medical Officer since June 2021; prior to that position, Dr. Parker was the acting Chief Medical Officer for VISN 6 from November 2020 to June 2021.
+Dr. Parker was appointed Deputy Chief Medical Officer for VISN 6 on October 24, 2022.
+Prior to her appointment, she was the Acting Deputy Chief Medical Officer since June 2021; before that position, Dr. Parker was the Acting Chief Medical Officer for VISN 6 from November 2020 to June 2021.
 Since coming to VA from the private sector in April 2011, Dr. Parker has held several clinical leadership positions throughout her nine years at the Durham VA Health Care System: Acting Associate Chief of Staff for Ambulatory Care, Acting Chief of Ambulatory Care Clinics at Durham VAHCS, Clinic Coordinator, and Clinical Pharmacy Specialist of Ambulatory Care Clinics.
 Before joining VA, Dr. Parker worked as the Director of Cardiovascular Risk Reduction Clinics and Clinical Pharmacist Practitioner for Moses Cone Health System in Greensboro, NC.
 There she built pharmacist-run clinical services for anticoagulation, dyslipidemia, heart failure, arrhythmias, and cardiovascular risk reduction at a multispecialty physician practice.
-She has also served as a Clinical Staff Pharmacist supporting a 110-bed regional hospital with ER, ICU, Nursery, Surgical, and Radiologic services.
-Dr. Parker holds a Doctor of Pharmacy from Campbell University.
-She will graduate with a Masters of Business Administration from The University of North Carolina at Pembroke in December 2022.
-She is a Regent and Fellow of the American College of Clinical Pharmacy, a Member and Fellow of the American Society of Health-System Pharmacists, a Fellow and Past-President of the North Carolina Association of Pharmacists, and serves as a subject matter expert for the Veterans’ Affairs Pharmacy Program Office.
+She has also served as a Clinical Pharmacist Specialist supporting a 110-bed regional hospital with ER, ICU, Nursery, Surgical, and Radiologic services.
+Dr. Parker holds a Doctor of Pharmacy from Campbell University and completed general and specialty residency training at Moses Cone.
+She graduated with a Masters of Business Administration in Healthcare Administration degree from The University of North Carolina at Pembroke in December 2022.
+She is recognized as a Fellow of the American College of Clinical Pharmacy, Fellow of the American Society of Health-System Pharmacists, and Fellow and Past-President of the North Carolina Association of Pharmacists.
+She maintains double-board certification in Pharmacotherapy and Cardiology Pharmacotherapy.

 Lisa Shear, Chief Nursing Officer, VISN 6